charan9874/HR_Analytics/README.md

-# HR analytics project using Tableau
+# HR analytics using Tableau

 ## The following KPIs were analyzed in detail: